trustoverip/spec-up-t-website/docs/various-roles/admins-guide/introduction.md

 So again., be aware during a migration that extra content may have been added by users.
 Always back-up before migration.
 Better safe than sorry.

-#### Functionality
-_Not yet operational!_
- - AI will convert the reference source data and export the resulting files into directories named in this convention:

-  _languagecode-LVLx_

-For example:
-EN is the reference language and we have one other language (Dutch) and two user levels in total.

-`terms-definition` folder contains:

-- files that have the characteristics: English, user level 2.
-- subdirectories EN-LVL1, NL-LVL1, NL-LVL2

-An essential feature of this AI conversion is the linking back to the original source in the generated content.
-So a Reader always has a reference back to the curated source in the original language.
-Just imagine how important this is in legally enforced specifications: you don't want to be liable for over-simplified or incorrectly translated rules and regulations.